johann-solo/oliveandmango.github.io/_posts/blog/2017-06-26-grapefruit-cupcakes.md

 caption="" %}
 <br>

 I actually love getting invited to things because obviously I love to be around friends but I also love using them as opportunities to try out new recipes.
 Sometimes they are a total fail (and that means picking something up from the grocery store on the way) and sometimes they are a win.
 These were a win for more reasons than one.
 First they are really delicious especially if you're a fan of all things citrus!
 They are also super simple to make.
 The batter gets mixed with a spatula and the whole recipe is made of very basic ingredients.
-The yogurt and oil makes them moist with a slight crumble and a little more dense than your regular cupcake.
+The yogurt and coconut oil makes them moist with a slight crumble and a little more dense than your regular cupcake.
 <br>
 <br>
 {% include image.html